broadinstitute/cromwell/README.md

 ## memory

 Passed to JES: "The minimum amount of RAM to use."

+Passed to SGE, etc.: Configurable, but usually a reservation and/or limit of memory.

 The memory size is specified as an amount and units of memory, for example "4 G".